Shillz96/Cuevas-site-revamp-final/app/docs/Features/cart-page.md

 - [ ] Coupon system works if enabled
 - [ ] Cart totals calculate and display correctly
 - [ ] Proceed to checkout button works
 - [ ] Layout is responsive on all device sizes
+- [ ] Design matches Aether-inspired aesthetic (minimalist, clean typography, spacing).
+- [ ] Quantity updates (manual or AJAX) work correctly.
+- [ ] Item removal works correctly.
+- [ ] Totals are calculated accurately.
+- [ ] Checkout button proceeds to the correct page.
+- [ ] Cross-sells (if active) display correctly using the shop grid style.